Marvin-Hossain/CoderColony/README.md

 ```

 ### 2. Backend Configuration (One-Time IDE Setup for Secrets)
-The backend requires a few secrets for local development, primarily for GitHub OAuth login to function.
+The backend requires a few secrets for local development, primarily for GitHub OAuth OR Google OIDC login to function (whichever you would prefer to sign in with).
 These are **not** stored in the repository and must be configured as environment variables within your IDE's run configuration.

 *   **Obtain Credentials:**
     *   The necessary GitHub OAuth credentials (`GITHUB_LOCAL_CLIENT_ID` and `GITHUB_LOCAL_CLIENT_SECRET`) or Google OIDC credentials (`GOOGLE_LOCAL_CLIENT_ID` and `GOOGLE_LOCAL_CLIENT_SECRET`) will be securely provided to you by the project maintainer (Marvin).
 These are for a shared development-only GitHub / Google OAuth application.